-QUESTIONS TO ASK WHEN YOUR TEEN GOES TO ANOTHER FAMILY'S HOME:
+STIONS TO ASK WHEN YOUR TEEN GOES TO THER FAMILY'S HOME:

-- Will there be an adult at home?Will the adult be nearby the teens? - What does the parent know about their teens' plans? - Will they be going anywhere?
+- Will there be an adult at home?
+Will the adult be nearby the teens?
+What does the parent know about their - teens' plans? - Will they be going anywhere?
 If so, how will they get there?
-(Do you want an adult to drive or are you ok with the 16-year-old sister driving?) - What time should I pick up my teen? - How many teens are coming over?
-(Is this a raging party or just a few friends?) - Will they be having a meal with you? - What are your rules about media ratings and what kids are allowed to watch? - Do you have alcohol in the house?
+(Do you want an adult to drive or are you ok with the 16-year-old sister driving?) - What time should I pick up my teen?How many teens are coming over?
+(Is this - How many teens are coming over: (is this a raging party or just a few friends?)
+Will they be having a meal with you? - What are your rules about media ratings and what kids are allowed to watch? - Do you have alcohol in the house?
 What are your rules about use? - Does anyone smoke in the house?
-What are your rules about smoking? - Do you have guns in the home?Are they locked away with trigger locks?
+What are your rules about smoking? - Do you have guns in the home?
+Are they locked away with trigger locks?